GEOS-ESM/GEOS-ME/modelE_unofficial_developers_guide.md

 ```
 ./geos_runln
 ```
 script which will link in the boundary conditions.
 Note this is an experiment specific script to link the files.
-From what I can see to just parses the .R file and makes a list of every filename to link puts it in this script.
+From what I can see the setup just parses the .R file and makes a list of every filename to link and makes this script.
 To run modelE do:
 ```
 mpirun -np 1 ./geos_run.exe -i I -cold-restart
 ```